 Bonding with Duchess Kate

-Though Duchess Kate and Prince William are only a short walk away, the couple is currently preoccupied with parenting their children, Prince George and Princess Charlotte, while preparing for the arrival of their third child in April 2018.
+Though Duchess Kate and Prince William are only a short walk away, the couple is currently preoccupied with parenting their children, Princes George and Louis and Princess Charlotte.

-Still, Markle has been able to be a source of comfort for the duchess who suffers from severe morning sickness.
+Still, Markle has been able to be a source of comfort for the duchess while she suffered from severe morning sickness during her third pregnancy.
 According to US Weekly, Markle often pops over to sit with the duchess and share a cup of tea.
 “She shares tips she’s read about healthy eating,” the publication writes.

 Next: Heightened security

 Markle is perhaps one of the most outspoken and modern members of the royal family that we’ve seen in a long while.
 Older than her husband by three years, Markle is American, divorced, and of mixed-race heritage.
 As a result, she has been a target of racist attacks and unfortunately, a terrible hate crime.

 Palace officials recently intercepted a threatening message sent to Markle and Prince Harry that contained racist commentary and a white powder substance.
 Because of this incident, Markle will have to deal with even tighter security.

 British security expert Robert Jobson told Us Weekly, “Meghan is just a lovely woman who wants to marry the man she loves, she’s hurting no one.
 This will have an impact on security to just make them more aware that there could be a threat.”

 Next: Markle will need to avoid this touchy topic in public.

 The British royal family is expected to remain neutral in political matters, at least in public and when it comes to voting.
 Though there is nothing specific in British law saying the royal family can’t vote, it’s widely considered unconstitutional for them to do so.
 They also can’t hold any type of political office.